abdfahad/MessageBoard/README.md

 status code 200: SMS sent successfully.
 The message "SMS with code sent" is returned in JSON format. status code 400: SMS not sent.
 The reason for failure is given in the message field of the JSON object.
+Request Method: POST
+Request URL: /sendVerificationSMS
+Request Parameters:

+id: (number) The user ID of the user.
+mobileNumber: (string) The mobile number of the user.
+Response:

+status code 200: SMS sent successfully.
+The message "SMS with code sent" is returned in JSON format. status code 400: SMS not sent.
+The reason for failure is given in the message field of the JSON object.